hu9okwan/Amazon-InStock-Monitor/README.md

 # Amazon-InStock-Monitor 📈
 This script monitors the availability status of an Amazon product by scraping information from its product page.
-A notification sound alert is played if "In stock" line or the "See Buying Options" button are detected.
+A notification sound alert is played if the "In stock" line or the "See Buying Options" button are detected.

 ## Usage
 1. Install required modules